 The WMWP Leadership Team includes the site director, the professional development coordinator, and six co-directors.
 The positions, leaders, and terms are listed below.
 All of the co-directors lead teams of teacher-consultants.
 If you would like to serve on a team, write firstname.lastname@example.org.

 Responsible for overall site management and coordination, budget, grants, development, university relations, and support for other members of leadership team.

 Responsible for contracting and organizing professional development programs with schools districts and other sponsors and for coaching and supporting the teacher-consultants who lead these programs.

-Co-Director for Teacher Programs: Karen Diaz (through 2017)
+Co-Director for Teacher Programs: Emily Lent Hemingway (through 2020)

 Responsible for planning and implementing the annual Best Practices conference, Spring Symposium, and other summer or school-year teacher programs.

-Co-Director for Youth and Family Programs: Justin Eck (through 2018)
+Co-Director for Youth and Family Programs: Jenn Murphy (through 2021)

 Responsible for developing and organizing high-quality, low-cost summer and school-year writing programs for youth and families.

-Co-Director for Summer Leadership Institute: Alicia Lopez (through 2017)
+Co-Director for Summer Leadership Institute: Chris Rea (through 2020)